Submissions

 The editors of Disability Studies Quarterly are happy to consider proposals for a special issue.
 Proposals should include:

-3. A one page Call for Papers.
+3. A one-page Call for Papers.

 4. A plan for soliciting and collecting scholarship from a wide range of academics, activists (if appropriate), and independent scholars.

 5. A plan for soliciting participants in the peer review process.
+Normally we expect Guest Editors to use DSQ's Online Journal System (OJS) to manage their editorial workflow.

 Interested parties should send materials to the journal editors' email at: dsqeditors@disstudies.org.